-The scope of this project is to design a walker with autonomous abilities to operate within a specific environment (refer to section 2.3 Operating Environment).
+The scope of this project is to design a walker with autonomous abilities to operate within a specific environment (refer to section 2.4 Operating Environment).
 The SmartWalker will feature:

-Autonomous driving between a ‘home’ location and the user within an indoor room, and vice-versa.
-The ‘home’ location is a docking station with charging capabilities.
+Autonomous driving between a docking location and the user within an indoor room, and vice-versa.
+The dock is a temporary storage location with charging capabilities.